 Vaccination & Testing

-How can I get vaccinated for Monkeypox?
+How can I get vaccinated for Mpox?

-How can I get tested for Monkeypox?
+How can I get tested for Mpox?

-General Information about Monkeypox
+General Information about Mpox

-What is Monkeypox?
+What is Mpox?

-It can also be spread by touching items or fabrics that someone with Monkeypox has touched or by coming into contact with their respiratory secretions.
+It can also be spread by touching items or fabrics that someone with Mpox has touched or by coming into contact with their respiratory secretions.
 Even though it can spread through skin-to-skin contact during sex, it is not a sexually transmitted infection.
 More information from the CDC can be found here.

 Why are we monitoring it so closely?

-According to the World Health Organization (WHO), people living with HIV make up 40% of the total Monkeypox cases.
+According to the World Health Organization (WHO), people living with HIV make up 40% of the total Mpox cases.
 When it comes to sexual orientation, about 97% identified as men who has sex with men.

-People with monkeypox get a rash that can be in certain areas of the body or multiple areas.
+People with Mpox get a rash that can be in certain areas of the body or multiple areas.
 During the current outbreak, many people with monkeypox have developed the rash around or near the genitals or anus.
 It can also happen on other places like the torso, hands, feet, face and in the mouth.

 Other symptoms can include flu-like ones such as chills, fever, headache, muscle aches, exhaustion, and swollen lymph nodes.
 Swollen lymph nodes are swollen, usually tender spots in the armpit, neck, under the jaw and chin, or behind the ears.